EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Acknowledgments

 \begin{IEEEbiography}[{ }] {\textbf{Yu Xia}} received the B.S. degree from Northeastern University, Shenyang, China, in 2021, and the M.S. degree from Jiangnan University, Wuxi, China, in 2024.
 He is currently pursuing the Ph.D. degree in the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing at Wuhan University.
 His research interests include computer vision, image processing, object detection, and human action recognition. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {\textbf{Chang Liu}} is currently working toward the PhD degree with the School of Computer Science, Wuhan University, Wuhan, China.
-His research interests include computer vision and pattern recognition. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {\textbf{Tianqi Xiang}} received the Bachelor’s degree in engineering from Xidian University, China, in 2023, and is currently pursuing a Master’s degree in the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing at Wuhan University.
+His research interests include computer vision and pattern recognition. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {\textbf{Tianqi Xiang}} received the Bachelor’s degree in engineering from Xidian University, China, in 2023, and is currently pursuing a Master’s degree in the State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing at Wuhan University.
 Her research interests include computer vision, image processing, video analytics, object detection, and human action recognition. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {\textbf{Yang Cong}} (Senior Member, IEEE) received the B.Sc. degree from Northeast University in 2004 and the Ph.D. degree from the State Key Laboratory of Robotics, Chinese Academy of Sciences, in 2009.
+From 2009 to 2011, he was a Research Fellow with the National University of Singapore (NUS) and Nanyang Technological University (NTU).
+He was a Visiting Scholar with the University of Rochester.
+He was a Professor with Shenyang Institute of Automation, Chinese Academy of Sciences, until 2023.
+He is currently a Full Professor with South China University of Technology.
+He has authored more than 150 technical articles.
+His current research interests include robot, computer vision, machine learning, multimedia, medical imaging, and data mining.
+He has served on the editorial board of the several journal articles. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {\textbf{Zhigang Tu}} (Senior Member, IEEE) received the Ph.D. degree from Wuhan University, China, 2013, and the Ph.D. degree from Utrecht University, Netherlands, 2015.
 From 2015 to 2016, he was a Post-doctor with Arizona State University, USA.
 From 2016 to 2018, he was a Research Fellow with Nanyang Technological University, Singapore.